ICRAR/EAGLE/docs/components.rst

 Parameters and Ports
 --------------------

-Every component exposes two categories of fields, visible in the inspector panel when a node is selected.
+Every component exposes two categories of fields, visible in the inspector when a node is selected.

 Component Parameters
 """"""""""""""""""""